metaplex-foundation/developer-hub/src/pages/core/external-plugins/oracle.md

     /// The address of the oracle, or if using the `pda` option,
     /// a program ID from which to derive a PDA. pub base_address: Pubkey,

-    /// Optional PDA (derived from Pubkey attached to `ExternalPluginKey`). pub pda: Option<ExtraAccount>,
+    /// Optional account specification (PDA derived from `base_address` or other
+    /// available account specifications).
+Note that even when this
+    /// configuration is used there is still only one
+    /// Oracle account specified by the adapter. pub base_address_config: Option<ExtraAccount>,
     /// Validation results offset in the Oracle account.
-    ///  Default is `ValidationResultsOffset::NoOffset`.
+    /// Default is `ValidationResultsOffset::NoOffset`
     pub results_offset: ValidationResultsOffset,
 }
 ```

 ### Declaring the PDA of an Oracle Plugin

-The default behaviour of the `Oracle Plugin Adapter` is to supply the adapter with a static `base_address` which the adapter can then read from and provide the resulting validation results.
+The default behavior of the `Oracle Plugin Adapter` is to supply the adapter with a static `base_address` which the adapter can then read from and provide the resulting validation results.

-If you wish to get more dynamic with the `Oracle Plugin Adapter` you can pass in your `program_id` as the `base_address` and then an `ExtraAccount` which can derive single or multiple PDAs pointing to  `Oracle Plugin` addresses depending on the method chosen.
-This potentially allows you to have multiple `Oracle Plugins` that can be loaded into a single plugin adapter instance.
+If you wish to get more dynamic with the `Oracle Plugin Adapter` you can pass in your `program_id` as the `base_address` and then an `ExtraAccount` which can derive single or multiple PDAs pointing to `Oracle Account` addresses depending on the method chosen.
+This allows the Oracle Adapter to access data from multiple derived Oracle Accounts.

 #### Static Examples